 Absentee Ballot Process

-You must have a reason to vote by mail, unless you are a military or overseas citizen (please see below for more information for military and overseas voting).
+You must have a reason to vote by mail, unless you are a military or overseas citizen.
 There are 12 reasons to vote by mail:

-- You are a senior citizen 65 years of age or older
+- Senior citizen 65 years of age or older

-- You are a home or a nursing home or veterans' home resident and you have been previously approved for the Disability program, or you are disabled, homebound or a nursing or veterans' home resident and you are submitting current proof of disability with your application.
+- A home or a nursing home or veterans' home resident and you have been previously approved for the Disability program, or you are disabled, home bound or a nursing or veterans' home resident and you are submitting current proof of disability with your application.
 For more information on the Disability Program, click here.

 - A student, instructor, or professor (or spouse or dependents of the following,) in an institution of higher learning located outside the parish.